Extra-illustration: History

 Page from James Granger's Biographical History, extra-illustrated by Anthony Morris Storer with prints of Edward III dating to the 17th and 18th centuries.
 Eton College Library.

 Extra-illustration was a vibrant and widespread fashion in Britain and America during the late eighteenth and early nineteenth centuries.
 While there was no set canon of titles chosen for extra-illustration, certain themes and subjects occur repeatedly.
 From the 1770s to the 1830s, most of the books selected were patriotic in tone and antiquarian or historical in subject.
 Titles ranged from biography, county histories, and topography to travel, natural history, and Shakespeare.
 As the pastime became more popular, the genre became more diverse but the scope remained the same: places and people, chronicles of contemporary life, the lives of artistic and theatrical celebrities, and a variety of then-modern writers, notably Byron and Dickens.
-In 1892, Tredwell published a treatise on the love of book illustrating as a refined pursuit and a signifier of high culture.
+In 1892, Tredwell published a treatise on the love of book illustration as a refined pursuit and a signifier of high culture.